USPS’s New Mail Trucks: Ugly, Electric, and Game-Changing!

 The End of an Era: Retiring the Grumman Long Life Vehicles

-The Grumman LLVs have been on the road since 1987, making them one of the longest-serving vehicle fleets in USPS history.
+The Grumman (NOC) LLVs have been on the road since 1987, making them one of the longest-serving vehicle fleets in USPS history.
 Originally built to last 25 years, these vehicles have soldiered on for far longer, but it’s become painfully clear that they’re overdue for replacement.

 As they aged, the LLVs became notorious for their inefficiency—boasting just 9 miles per gallon—and for their lack of modern safety and comfort features.
 To make matters worse, in the past year alone, nearly 100 of them caught fire, putting both mail carriers and the packages they carry at risk.